huiber121/se_project_react/README.md

 Video Intro: Not Yet Available

 ## How to run
-Run the mock server: json-server --watch db.json --id _id --port 3001 Run the app:  npm run dev
+Clone the Back-end github: https://github.com/huiber121/se_project_express.git Run the app:  "npm run dev" at both terminal from front-end and back end.